arenaxr/arena-persist/README.md

 ### Templates

-Templates are special scenes that can be instantiated in entirety in another scenes.

-Templates are crafted in a scene name prefixed with the `@` symbol, e.g. `@myTemplate`.
-The creation process is exactly same as any other scene with C(R)UD actions on pubsub, with exception that `ttl` values are not enforced.
-That is to say, the objects do not expire inside @template scenes, but rather activated upon instantiation.
+Any scene can be loaded as a **template** into another scene.
+This effectively clones all objects from the source scene into the destination scene.

 When a template is loaded, a parent container is first created in the target scene.
-This parent container follows the object id naming sceme: ``templateId::instanceId``, e.g. `myTemplate::instance_0`.
+This parent container follows the object id naming scheme: `templateNamespace|templateSceneId::instanceId`, e.g. `public|lobby::instance_0`.

 Then every object inside the designated @template scene is replicated as descendents of the parent container.
 In this way, the parent can be repositioned, rotated, or scaled to adjust the template all at once.
-The objects within the template follow the naming scheme ``templateId::instanceId::objectId``, e.g. `myTemplate::instance_0::cube1`.
+The objects within the template follow the naming scheme `templateNamespace|templateSceneId::instanceId::objectId`, e.g. `public|lobby::instance_0::cube1`.

-To load an instance of a template, send message to your desired target scene:
+To clone an instance of a scene, send a POST request to `/persist/:targetNamespace/:targetSceneId` with url-encoded fields:

-``{"action":"loadTemplate","data":{"templateId":"myTemplate","instanceId":"instance_0"},"object_id":"myClient"}``

-The `data` object should also contain `position`, `rotation`, or `scale` directives if intended not to all default to 0 (or 1 for scale) values.
-You may also set a `parent` to attach the entire parent container to another existing object in the target scene.
+- `action=clone`
+- `sourceNamespace` - name of source scene namespace
+- `sourceSceneId` - name of source sceneId
+- `allowNonEmptyTarget` (optional) - set to `true` allow templating into a non-empty destination scene

 After the template load, all objects behave as typical in any scene.

 *Notes:*

-- If a template scene is empty with no objects, or an instanceid already exists within a target scene, the template load will fail silently.
+- If a template source scene is empty with no objects, or the instanceid already exists within a target scene, the template load will fail.